Atkins 20®, Phase 3: Maintaining Your Weight After Dieting

 Yes, if it doesn’t cause weight gain or leave you vulnerable to overeating the snack foods that often accompany alcohol.
 A general recommendation is a single glass for women and up to two for men, but you know your own tolerance.
 If you regain weight or lose control, drop back to a single glass or none.
 Also continue to avoid high-carb beer and mixers made with added sugar.

 There are two possible explanations.
 Either you’re simply eating too many carbs and not burning primarily fat for energy anymore (remember, fat burning suppresses your appetite) or you’ve reintroduced a food or food group that’s spiking your blood sugar.
 Fruit may be the culprit, particularly if you’re not accompanying it with fat or protein to moderate the impact on your blood sugar.
 Cut back by 10 grams of Net Carbs a day and eliminate the foods you’re added recently.
 Then reintroduce them slowly, one by one, to find out which ones are creating cravings.

 There are two approaches: satisfy it or eliminate it.
 Satisfy your sweet tooth with acceptable substitutes, such as an Atkins Endulge bar.
 If you’re able to have such treats without overdoing them and without causing cravings, fine.
 If not, eliminate any foods that may be triggering cravings for sweets until you get the situation under control.

-The big question, of course, is how to know when to transition to Phase 4, Lifetime Maintenance.
-If you can answer all the following questions in the affirmative, go ahead.
-Otherwise, hold off until you have three yeses.
+The big question is how to know when to transition to Phase 4.
+If you can answer YES to all the following questions, proceed!
+Otherwise, hold off until you can.